This content has been machine translated dynamically.

 To access the Webroot database, the NetScaler appliance must be able to connect to api.bcti.brightcloud.com on port 443.
-Each node in the High Availability (HA) or Cluster deployment gets the database directly from the Webroot and must be able to access this FQDN (Fully Qualified Domain Name).
+Each node in the HA or cluster deployment gets the database directly from the Webroot and must be able to access this FQDN (Fully Qualified Domain Name).

 NetScaler appliance must be able to connect to wiprep-rtu.s3-us-west-2.amazonaws.com on port 443 to obtain IP data from AWS.

 Each packet engine requires at least 4 GB to function properly when the IP Reputation feature is enabled.